1. Who we are

 If you leave a comment on our site you may opt-in to saving your name, email address and website in cookies.
 These are for your convenience so that you do not have to fill in your details again when you leave another comment.
 These cookies will last for one year.

 If you have an account and you log in to this site, we will set a temporary cookie to determine if your browser accepts cookies.
 This cookie contains no personal data and is discarded when you close your browser.

 If you visit our login page, we will set a temporary cookie to determine if your browser accepts cookies.
 This cookie contains no personal data and is discarded when you close your browser.

 When you log in, we will also set up several cookies to save your login information and your screen display choices.
 Login cookies last for two days, and screen options cookies last for a year.
 If you select “Remember Me”, your login will persist for two weeks.
 If you log out of your account, the login cookies will be removed.

 If you edit or publish an article, an additional cookie will be saved in your browser.
 This cookie includes no personal data and simply indicates the post ID of the article you have just edited.
 It expires after one day.

-If you participate in our polls, a cookie might be set in order to restrict attempts to vote repeatedly.
-More information about what data is processed when you use our polls can be found under “2.6 Crowdsignal”.
+If you vote in our polls, a cookie might be set in order to restrict attempts to vote repeatedly.
+The cookies we use in our polls expire after no later than a week.
+For more information about what data is processed when you use our polls, see “2.6 Crowdsignal”.